 The value and volume measures of retail sales estimates are widely used in private and public sector institutions, particularly by the Bank of England and Her Majesty’s Treasury, to assist in informed decision and policy making.

-Information on retail sales methodology is available at: Guidance and Methodolgy
+Information on retail sales methodology is available on the Retail Sales Guidance and Methodology pages.

 Composition of the data